Ava's Impossible Things

 Ava's Impossible Things is a 2016 American romance drama film written, produced and directed by Marina Rice Bader.
 It stars Chloe Farnworth, Susan Duerden, Abigail Titmuss, Lauryn Nicole Hamilton and Marc Hawes.
 The film had its premiere screening at the 2016 Outfest Los Angeles LGBT Film Festival on July 16, 2016, and was then made available on Vimeo as part of their 'Share the Screen' initiative.

 Plot

 Ava and her mother Faye both have a pernicious disease that will one day take their lives.
-They are also mutually joined together by an unconditional love for one another, a passion for the arts, and a belief that magic does exist.
+They are also mutually joined by an unconditional love for one another, a passion for the arts, and a belief that magic does exist.
 Ava moved back into her mother's house three years ago to care for her, and ever since then, she has witnessed the deterioration of her mother's health and all she can really do is try to keep her mother from becoming depressed and devitalized.
 But one day, Faye makes a shocking announcement that propels Ava into a tailspin.
 When rare guests start to arrive and unexpected events start to happen, Ava is unable to deal with reality.
 She cries herself to sleep in her mother's arms and escapes to a dream world filled with old friends and long forgotten desires.